January 12, 2022

 How does ITAR affect your IT or IT Support?
 A lot of companies in the United States, including many in the aerospace industry, hire outside contractors to run their IT infrastructure, platform, or applications.
 In many cases, these contractors may not be U.S. based.
 The U.S. State Department has advised that foreign nationals with access to your IT systems, as well as ITAR-related controlled files, is strictly prohibited under ITAR.
 This includes if the person is merely an administrator of a system.
 The State Department has also advised that if your company stores data in the cloud, you should not use a cloud service provider who will store your data in foreign countries where foreign national employees will have access.

 As you can see, ITAR compliance means taking precautionary measures to secure data and information.
 There are specific rules for access controls, systems management, transmission of data, and executable software on shared systems.
-To learn more, download our guide on how ITAR, EAR, and DFARS requirements impact your information systems.
+To learn more, download our guide on how ITAR, EAR, and DFARS requirements impact your information systems

 Export Administration Regulations (EAR)